Help give others their dream vacation while running your own business.

 Other considerations may include:

-This is far from an exhaustive list, and accurately valuing a business is complicated.
+This is far from an exhaustive list.
+Accurately valuing a business is complicated.
 Beyond the purchase price of the property and business, determine if you need money for immediate improvements and repairs.
 With this in mind, consult with your accountant or business advisor to determine a fair price for your RV park.

 What business factors should I consider when buying an RV park?

-Do you love people and the outdoors?
-That alone may not be enough to purchase and manage your RV park.
-It’s a big investment that takes time, so consider these factors before making your purchase.
+An RV park is a big investment that takes time, so consider these factors before making your purchase:

 - Your experience.
 Previous experience managing a camp ground, hotel or other vacation spots similar in size to what you’re looking to purchase will impact the success of your loan application.
 Experience can also have an impact on the profitability of your business.

 - Your qualifications.
-A degree in hotel or hospitality management, business education and years of experience all add up.
+A degree in hotel or hospitality management, an education in business and years of experience all add up.
 These qualifications will set you on the right path to owning and managing a campground or RV park, and it may strengthen your loan application.

 - Licenses and permits.
-Depending on what kind of park you’re purchasing, you’ll need licenses and permits like from Department of Environmental Protection or the Department of Revenue.
+Depending on what kind of park you’re purchasing, you’ll need licenses and permits from government agencies like the Department of Environmental Protection or the Department of Revenue.
 Requirements vary by state, county and city, so consider contacting a commercial property lawyer to hammer out the details.

 - Occupancy levels.
 If you’re buying an operating park, consider how full or empty it is during the busy season.
 Benchmark occupancy levels change frequently and vary by location and season, but as a general rule, an occupancy rate of less than 50% represents an underperforming business.